codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Descendants-and-children-c78b.md

 The vocabulary and logic is the same as for human descendants and children :)

-Now that we understand the concept of *descandant* let's go to the next section to continue combining ids, classes and tags in css selectors.
+Now that we understand the concept of *descandant* let's go to the next section to continue combining IDs, classes and tags in CSS selectors.

 PS : In all the examples above you can change the top left HTML and then refresh the bottom left window in order to see how it changes ...